bambora-na/dev.na.bambora.com/source/docs/guides/EMV_3D_secure.md

 ## EMV 3D Secure API

 The EMV 3D Secure API provides a set of end points that you can utilize to perform 3DSecure authentication without immediately processing a payment.
-This allows the card holder and credit card number to be authenticated and potentially stored or later referenced in a payment transaction.
-Our Payments API supports accepting the 3DS Session Data a token to the card data utilized in a previously authenticated 3D Secure transaction.
+This can be useful in instances where may want to authenticate a card holder before storing their credentials to a customer profile or for authenticating a transaction that may be processed at a later time.
+Our Payments API supports accepting the 3DS Session Data token of a previously authenticated 3D Secure transaction as a reference to the card data and 3D Secure authentication results.

 A passcode must be passed in the authorization header when making a request to the EMV 3DS API.
 This API shares the same passcode as the Payment API.